2start/documentation/using-inspect-protect/protect/configuring-the-microagent.md

 `SHIFTLEFT_PROP_NAME="prop-value"`

+For example, you can use the `SHIFTLEFT_CONFIG` environment variable to pass to ShiftLeft Protect the path of the [`shiftleft.json` file](securing-applications.md)

+`$ SHIFTLEFT_CONFIG=/home/myhome/shiftLeftFiles/shiftleft.json sl run -- <....>`

-For example, process environment variables passed to the JVM can be set in bash as
+Another example is passing process environment variables to the JVM by setting in bash as

 ```bash
 export SHIFTLEFT_LOG_LEVEL=DEBUG